UsernameForGitHub21/BowlsApp/README.md

 Now that i have finished my midterm for my javascript and i can give my full undivided attention to it, I think it is a good time to make a final version of this type of project for the assignment detailed in class.

-PART 1: Setting up the repository and creating the app.

 4:10
 Set up my GitHub reposit: